AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 When I moved back to Malaysia and away from my family to study A-levels in a boarding school, this is where my maladaptive daydreaming get worsened.

-Within a few months from starting A-level classes, I started to notice that my maladaptive daydreaming ritual would lead to me getting only 2 to 3 hours of sleep between the school days.
+Within a 2-3 months from starting A-level classes, I started to notice that my maladaptive daydreaming ritual would lead to me getting only 2 to 3 hours of sleep between the school days.
 I was completely addicted to daydreaming to this point, and have started to impact my A-level's class performance.
 As a result, I have different sources of stress compounding with each other:

 * The stress from procrastinating of my A-level study as a result of maladaptive daydreaming.

 * The stress from being addicted to my maladaptive daydreaming as a result of suddenly-interrupted daydreaming rituals.

-* The stress from unable to pay attention in my A-level classes due to sleep deprivation
+* The stress from unable to pay attention in my A-level classes due to sleep deprivation.

 * The stress from my poor A-level performance.

+I was pretty early to notice this snowballing effect of stress, and so I told my parents that I needed medication for mental illness treatment for the first time.
+Guess what I get from my father's answer?

+It ranges from "You're homesick", "You don't exercise enough", "You need white-noise" and "Don't diagnose yourself".
+You know what's the issue with each of these statement?

+The first one assumes that I miss my parents.
+I don't, given how much abusive interactions I have with them.

+The second one is just straight up wrong.
+I literaly walk back and forth between my hostel, the A-level international school and shops inside the university compound that my hostel was in.

+The third one will just makes it hard for me to sleep.

+The fourth one is ironic because my father is diagnosing the issue without being a psychologist or a psychiatrist himself.